Whether you enjoy cardio or not, you probably know that it helps you lose fat faster.

-Personally I get my caffeine from my pre-workout PULSE, which contains a dehydrated and concentrated form of caffeine (caffeine anhydrous) shown to be more effective for improving performance than what is naturally found in beverages like coffee.
+Personally I get my caffeine from my pre-workout Pulse, which contains a dehydrated and concentrated form of caffeine (caffeine anhydrous) that works quickly in the body.

 Through these mechanisms, naringin also works synergistically with synephrine and hesperidin to further accelerate the basal metabolic rate.

 For all of these reasons, I included a clinically effective dosage of synephrine, naringin, and hesperidin in my natural fat burner, Phoenix.

 Phoenix’s caffeine-free formulation is quite a bit different than Forge’s and is actually made to be “stacked” with it (taken together).